-Airtime-themed skins for Mixxx, designed with broadcast users in mind, are available for download from https://sourceforge.net/projects/airtime/files/ unzip Airtime1280x1024_skin_for_Mixxx.zip sudo cp -r Airtime1280x1024 /usr/share/mixxx/skins/ Then, start Mixxx and select the Airtime skin by clicking Options, Preferences, then Interface in the Mixxx main menu.
+Airtime-themed skins for Mixxx, designed with broadcast users in mind, are available for download from https://sourceforge.net/projects/airtime/files/

 These skins provide a simplified interface for live broadcasting which do away with EQ, flange effect, looping and other features required by dance music DJs.
 Instead, the emphasis is on a clear and uncluttered interface which does not require large mouse movements to operate the most important controls.
 There are versions available both with and without pitch/tempo controls for beat matching.